simonfongnt/AlgoPlayground/lib/model/README.md

 Basically, class `Raw` and `Create` are essential during the development.

-## Data module (Data Processing) Class Format
+## Model module (Model Trainning) Class Format
-`lib.moduleCore.DataBase` must be inherited in `class Data`.
+`lib.moduleCore.ModelBase` must be inherited in `class Model`.
 The mininal template is defined as follows:
 ```
 from lib.moduleCore import ModelBase
 from lib.kerasTools import KerasTools   # for Keras model
-class Data(
+class Model(
     ModelBase,
     KerasTools,                         # for Keras model
     ):